Workplace diversity values people from various backgrounds.

 Is Workplace certification possible for companies in Cyprus?

-Absolutely!
-Companies in Cyprus can obtain workplace certification regardless of size or industry.
+Yes, companies in Cyprus can obtain workplace certification regardless of size or industry.
 Great Place to Work®, the global authority on workplace culture with a presence in over 90 countries, offers companies the opportunity to participate in such certification programs.

-Certification includes an employee survey and, for large organizations, the submission of what we call a cultural audit.
+Certification includes an employee survey and, for large organisations, the submission of what we call a cultural audit.
 This helps companies fully understand the workplace experience.
 If a company meets the needed standards, it earns the certification, which lasts for a specific time.
 It shows its commitment to a positive work environment.

 Certification badge from Great Place to Work for companies located in Cyprus.

-What is a Recognition Program?
+What is a Workplace Recognition Program?

 Will certifying the workplace increase the company’s recognition?